p0186797/3u-decisions/README.md

     no

 ---
 Create a python file called **decisions3.py** and upload it to this repo.
 At the beginning of the python file, write a description of the program(s) in a comment.
+Write a program that reads a year from the user and outputs the Chinese zodiac animal assigned to that year.
+The Chinese zodiac repeats every 12 years.

+&nbsp;&nbsp; **Sample Input**

+    1997

+&nbsp;&nbsp; **Sample Output**

+    Ox

+&nbsp;&nbsp; **Sample Input**

+    2030

+&nbsp;&nbsp; **Sample Output**

+    Dog

+---

+Create a python file called **decisions4.py** and upload it to this repo.
+At the beginning of the python file, write a description of the program(s) in a comment.

-8. When you work more than 44 hours a week in Ontario you are paid overtime.
+When you work more than 44 hours a week in Ontario you are paid overtime.
 Overtime pay is 1.5 times your hourly pay.

 For example, an employee who has a regular rate of $17.00 an hour will have an overtime rate of $25.50 an hour (17 × 1.5 = 25.50).
 The employee must therefore be paid at a rate of $25.50 an hour for every hour worked in excess of 44 in a week.